 The soil should be thoroughly soaked to a depth of five or six inches.
 No definite period of watering can be prescribed because of the many variable factors.

 However, a lawn cannot be considered as having been properly irrigated unless an actual examination shows the water to have penetrated six or more inches into the ground.
 It does not take any more water to give a lawn a good soaking once a week than to give it daily light sprinklings.

 Absence of Sunlight

 As indicated, shade in itself is not a considerable problem in lawn making.
-There are certain grass species which tolerate shade, in fact do best where they are protected from direct sunlight.
+There are certain shade tolerant grass species such as the Kentucky bluegrass, in fact do best where they are protected from direct sunlight.

 An acceptable shade mixture must sell for more than open place seed because the suitable varieties cost more to produce.
 There is less seed of such varieties harvested, greater difficulty in threshing and re-cleaning them, and added expense in importing.